airbnb/chronon/docs/source/Concepts.md

 You can find examples [here](https://github.com/airbnb/chronon/tree/master/api/py/test/sample) instead.

 ## Source
 Source in chronon refers to a logical group of underlying physical data sources.
-There are two types of sources
+There are three types of sources
 - Events
 - Entities
 - Cumulative